 At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund exclusively invests in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of social, environmental and ethical criteria.
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities which are not held indirectly through investment funds or through derivatives, in EUR-denominated bonds and EUR-denominated bonds in the form of money market instruments pursuant to InvFG.
-The fund will not invest in certain sectors such as the arms industry or the plant genetic engineering as well as in companies which violate labor and human rights, etc. The maximum (residual) maturity period for these bonds is five years, and the average residual maturity for the portfolio may not exceed three years.
-Subfunds of the fund shall not be included in the calculation.
+At least 51 % of the fund assets are directly invested in securities.
+The fund will not invest in certain sectors such as the arms industry or the plant genetic engineering, nor in companies which violate labor and human rights, etc. The fund's investments in equities and equity-equivalent securities are jointly limited to 30 % of the fund assets.